Miami Gardens, Florida: Healthcare

 The city of Miami Gardens has several health care clinics and facilities that offer medical care and support to its residents.
 Although the city has no hospital directly within its limits, Jackson North Medical Center, Concentra Urgent Care, and, Chen Medical Center provide medical services to the residents of Miami Gardens.
 Supplementing this, several health care clinics and facilities provide medical services that include general medicine, walk-in/urgent care, dental services, gynecology, physical therapy, chiropractor services, laboratory tests, x-rays, sonograms, osteoporosis screening, vaccinations, and health and exercise programs.

 Government

 Miami Gardens is governed by a seven-member city council.
-Members include Mayor Oliver Gilbert (since 2012), and six council members, four elected from districts and two elected citywide.
+Members include Mayor Rodney Harris (since 2020), and six council members, four elected from districts and two elected citywide.
 The mayor recommends – and the city council hires – the City Manager, City Attorney, and City Clerk.

 These are 17 of the many departments for which the City Manager of Miami Gardens creates a budget.